 What Type Of Business Insurance Do I Need?

-You might even skip getting professional indemnity insurance in some cases or your business might legally be obliged to have public liability insurance.
+You might even skip getting professional indemnity insurance in some cases, or your business might legally be obliged to have public liability insurance.
 You can learn which insurances you might need from your local authority.
 But, you should have employers’ liability insurance if you’re not a sole trader and have employees.
-You can get help from an expert to decide which insurances work best for your business.
+Again, you can get help from an expert to decide which insurances work best for your business.

 Can I Get Business Insurance Without Registering My Business?

 Although it’s better to register your business before buying business insurance, you don’t have to do it in that order.